-1 A bill to be entitled 2 An act relating to the sales and use tax; amending s.
-3 212.02, F.S.; revising the definition of the term 4 "retail sale" to include sales facilitated through a 5 marketplace; conforming a provision to changes made by 6 the act; amending s.
-212.05, F.S.; conforming a 7 provision to changes made by the act; amending s.
-8 212.054, F.S.; requiring marketplace providers and 9 persons located outside of this state to remit 10 discretionary sales surtax when delivering tangible 11 personal property to a county imposing a surtax; 12 amending s.
-212.0596, F.S.; replacing provisions relating to the taxation of mail order sales with 13 14 provisions relating to the taxation of remote sales; defining the terms "remote sale" and "substantial 15 16 number of remote sales"; providing that every person 17 making a substantial number of remote sales is a dealer for purposes of the sales and use tax; 18 19 authorizing the Department of Revenue to adopt rules 20 for collecting use taxes from unregistered persons; 21 requiring marketplace providers and persons located 22 outside of this state to remit discretionary sales 23 surtax when delivering tangible personal property to a county imposing a surtax; creating s.
-212.05965, F.S.; 24 25 defining terms; providing that certain marketplace providers are dealers for purposes of the sales and use tax; requiring marketplace providers to provide a certain certification to their marketplace sellers; specifying requirements for marketplace sellers; requiring marketplace providers to allow the department to examine and audit their books and records; specifying the examination and audit authority of the department; providing that a marketplace seller, rather than a marketplace provider, is liable for sales tax collection and remittance under certain circumstances; authorizing marketplace providers and marketplace sellers to enter into agreements for the recovery of certain taxes, interest, and penalties; providing construction and applicability; amending s.
-212.05965, F.S.; requiring marketplace providers to collect and remit certain additional fees at the time of sale; authorizing marketplace providers and marketplace sellers to contractually agree for marketplace sellers to collect applicable taxes and fees; specifying requirements for marketplace sellers who collect such taxes and fees; providing applicability; providing for liability of sellers who fail to collect or remit such taxes and fees; amending s.
+A bill to be entitled An act relating to the sales and use tax; amending s.
+212.02, F.S.; revising the definition of the term "retail sale"; amending s.
+212.05, F.S.; conforming a provision to changes made by the act; amending s.
+212.0596, F.S.; renaming the term "mail order sale" to "remote sale" and revising the definition; revising conditions under which certain dealers are subject to sales tax levies and collection; defining the term "making a substantial number of remote sales"; deleting an exemption for certain dealers from collecting local option surtaxes; conforming provisions to changes made by the act; creating s.
+212.05965, F.S.; defining terms; providing that certain marketplace providers are subject to registration, collection, and remittance requirements for sales taxes; requiring marketplace providers to provide a certain certification to their marketplace sellers; specifying requirements for marketplace sellers; requiring marketplace providers to allow the Department of Revenue to examine and audit their books and records; specifying the examination and audit authority of the department; providing that a marketplace seller, and not the marketplace provider, is liable for sales tax collection and remittance under certain circumstances; authorizing marketplace providers and marketplace sellers to enter into agreements for the recovery of certain taxes, interest, and penalties; authorizing the department to 23-00203-20 2020126 settle and compromise taxes, interest, or penalties assessed on sales conducted through a marketplace; providing construction and applicability; amending s.
 212.06, F.S.; revising the definition of the term "dealer"; conforming provisions to changes made by the act; amending s.
-212.07, F.S.; conforming a cross-reference; amending s.
-212.11, F.S.; requiring a marketplace provider or a person required to report remote sales to file returns and pay taxes electronically; amending s.
-212.12, F.S.; deleting the authority of the department's executive director to negotiate a collection allowance with certain dealers; conforming provisions to changes made by the act; amending s.
-212.18, F.S.; requiring a marketplace provider or a person required to report remote sales to file a registration application electronically; conforming a provision to changes made by the act; amending s.
-213.27, F.S.; conforming provisions to changes made by the act; reenacting s.
-212.055(2)(c), (3)(c), (8)(c), and (9)(c), F.S., relating to discretionary sales surtaxes, to incorporate the amendment made to s.
-212.054, F.S., in reference thereto; providing applicability; providing relief to certain persons for liability for tax, penalty, and interest due on certain remote sales and owed on certain purchases that occurred before the effective date of the act; providing applicability; prohibiting the department from using data received from marketplace providers or persons making and facilitating remote sales for certain purposes;
+212.12, F.S.; deleting an exclusion from certain dealers who are allowed a dealer's credit for collecting tax; deleting the authority of the department's executive director to negotiate a collection allowance with certain dealers; conforming a provision to changes made by the act; amending s.
+212.18, F.S.; conforming a provision to changes made by the act; reenacting s.
+212.20(4), F.S., relating to refunds of taxes adjudicated unconstitutionally collected, to incorporate the amendment made to s.
+212.0596, F.S., in a reference thereto; authorizing the department to adopt emergency rules; providing for expiration of the authority; providing for severability; providing effective dates.